Project-MONAI/tutorials/auto3dseg/tasks/hecktor22/README.md

 ## Validation performance: NVIDIA DGX-1 (8x V100 16G)

-The complete command of **Auto3DSeg** can be found [here](../../README.md#reference-python-apis-for-auto3dseg).
-And the validation results can be obtained by running the training script with MONAI 1.1.0 on NVIDIA DGX-1 with (8x V100 16GB) GPUs.
+The validation results can be obtained by running the training script with MONAI 1.1.0 on NVIDIA DGX-1 with (8x V100 16GB) GPUs.
 The results below are in terms of **Aggregated Dice**, which was used as the key metric in the challenge [1,2].
 The values of the Aggregated Dice slightly differ from a conventional average Dice (which is used by Auto3DSeg by default for all tasks).

 | | Fold 0 | Fold 1 | Fold 2 | Fold 3 | Fold 4 | Avg |